-- 1. Gain access behind the room sealed chamber as described in Section 8.1. - 2.
-Remove the screw securing the air inlet pipe and remove the pipe. - 3.
-Disconnect the fan wiring and remove the two screws securing the fan.
-Withdraw the fan. - 4.
-Re-assemble in reverse order using a new fan.
+- Gain access behind the room sealed chamber as described in Section 8.1. - 2.
+Remove the combustion chamber front as described in Section 7.2. - 3.
+Withdraw the fan. - Remove the air inlet pipe from the fan.
+Fit it to the new fan and re-assemble in reverse order.
 Ensure that the pressure tubes are connected correctly. - 5.
 Re-assemble and test the boiler as described in Routine Servicing, Section 7.4 paragraphs 5 to 9.